vives-devbit/mlops4ecm-workshops/edge-deployment/04-train-on-augmented-dataset/README.md

 python synthetic_data.py
 ````

 ⚠️  Because running the script takes very long, a generated folder synthetic/ has already been added to the repo.
+Open it in VS Code and **explore the generated images**.

 You can try to run the script yourself, but it's actually optional.
 To stop the script press **CTRL + C**